adihere/pinecone-vercel-ai/README.md

-A pincecone and vercel based Pdf answer engine for a specific  topic
+A pincecone and vercel based  answer engine for guidance on Architecture Decision Records

 ############Original Instructions  from the cloned template########